halfpintutopia/magic-forest-trail/README.md

 Git was used for version control.
 Version control was done locally and remotely.
 For remote version control, GitHub was used.
 Regular commits were made after each file change.

 ## Remote deployment
-Github Pages was used to deploy the site remotely.
+GitHub Pages was used to deploy the site remotely.

 https://user-images.githubusercontent.com/30613818/205482822-4c33545b-8b52-4a2b-9212-0e119214ff22.mov